sadekunle215-cmd/bundleiq/README.md

 ##  Transaction Lifecycle

 submitted: bundle sent to Jito block engine, bundle ID received.

 processed: transaction in a block, not yet voted on.

-confirmed: two thirds of stake has voted on the block.
+confirmed: two thirds of stake has voted on the block

 finalized: block is rooted, cannot be rolled back.

 failed: bundle rejected or dropped, Failure Reasoning Agent triggered.

 ---